29–30 Apr 2011

 It is now well established that neutrinos have mass and that there is mixing among the different neutrino types.
 This has led to many questions with respect to the properties of neutrinos, including why are the masses so small, are there more than three types such as additional sterile neutrino types, are there CP violations associated with neutrino oscillations, and are the neutrinos Dirac...

-Christian Spiering
+5. Christian Spiering (DESY)

 29/04/2011, 14:30